a-einstein/AdventureWorks/README.md

 ## AdventureWorks

 #### Description
-WCF database service tailored for my shop projects, working on the standard AdventureWorks database.
+Both Web API and WCF database service tailored for my shop projects, working on the standard AdventureWorks database.

 #### News
+* Added Web API service as alternative to WCF.
+* A certified domain is now available for these services to run on.
+On request.
 * Integrated with Azure Devops build and release pipelines.
-* This data service  is no longer fully functional on Azure.

 #### Purpose
-* Explore various techniques based on C#, EF and WCF.
+* Explore various techniques based on C#, EF, WCF and Web API.
 * Manage the code by Git and GitHub.
 * Explore continuous integration by using combinations of Git, GitHub, TeamCity and Azure DevOps.
 * Explore Scrum process management by integration with Jira and Azure DevOps.

 #### Prerequisites
 * The service assumes the presence of an AdventureWorks2014 database, to which a connection should be configured.
-* Note that currently a self signed certifcate on the server is enough to let the https binding function and be accepted by an Android device.
 * For the contents of this database I refer to http://msftdbprodsamples.codeplex.com/releases/view/125550

 #### Notes